 Ultimately the decision is yours!
 If you would like more information, please feel free to contact us!

-**MIDLAND IRA IS NOT A FIDUCIARY: Midland IRA’s role as the administrator of self-directed retirement accounts is non-discretionary and/or administrative in nature.
+**MIDLAND TRUST IS NOT A FIDUCIARY: Midland’s role as the administrator of self-directed retirement accounts is non-discretionary and/or administrative in nature.
 The Account holder or his/her authorized representative must direct all investment transactions and choose the investment(s) for the account.
-Midland IRA has no responsibility or involvement in selecting or evaluating any investment.
+Midland Trust has no responsibility or involvement in selecting or evaluating any investment.
 Nothing contained herein shall be construed as investment, legal, tax or financial advice or as a guarantee, endorsement, or certification of any investments.